SharSrivastava87/TSADepression/README.md

     return model
 ```

-3. Beta Neuro Mind Model
+3. Beta NeuroMind Model

-- This model is fairly simillar to the current model however the code is a bit redundant which we streamlined in our final iteration.
+- This model is fairly similar to the current model; however, the code is a bit redundant, which we streamlined in our final iteration.
-- We changed the loss from MSE to MAE, changed our optimizer to RMSprop, and increased clipnorm to 5 and we found these alterations benifical to training
+- We changed the loss from MSE to MAE, changed our optimizer to RMSprop, and increased clipnorm to 5, and we found these alterations beneficial to training.
+- We also streamlined the codebase by reducing redundancy and implementing custom layer methods.
-- Folowing 85 epochs of training, the best checkpoint from this iteration yeilded MAE's of 0.252 and 0.216 with consistently tapering loss
+- Following 85 epochs of training, the best checkpoint from this iteration yielded MAEs of 0.552 and 0.526 with consistently tapering loss.

 ```python
 from keras.layers import Conv3D, MaxPool3D, Flatten, Dense, BatchNormalization, Dropout, Input